Valiant Brothers: World Wide Wrestling Federation / World Wrestling Federation (1978–1979)

 In 1978, the Valiant Brothers returned to WWWF but Jimmy retired and was replaced by "brother" Jerry Valiant.
 Jerry and Johnny began wrestling in the tag team division while Jimmy became their manager.
 In March 1979, the promotion was renamed the World Wrestling Federation, dropping 'Wide' from the name.
-On the 24 March 1979 edition of Championship Wrestling, Jerry and Johnny defeated Larry Zbyzsko and Tony Garea to win the WWF Tag Team Championship.
+On the 24 March 1979 edition of Championship Wrestling, Jerry and Johnny defeated Larry Zbyszko and Tony Garea to win the WWF Tag Team Championship.
 This second version of the Valiant Brothers was also successful, but Jerry could not achieve the popularity which Jimmy had achieved.

 On 13 July 1979, they retained the championship in a match against The Jaguar of Colombia and Tito Santana.
 Jerry and Johnny lost the titles to Ivan Putski and Tito Santana on 22 October.
 After unsuccessful attempts in winning back the titles from Putski and Santana, the Valiant Brothers broke up in 1980, putting an end to the team.